Tsiri/RHEIA/docs/sphinx/optimization.rst

 'case': case_name
 ~~~~~~~~~~~~~~~~~

-The string `case_name` corresponds to the name of the case.
+The string :py:data:`case_name` corresponds to the name of the case.
 This name should be equal to the name of the folder that comprises the case, which situates in the folder that contains the cases (i.e. :file:`CASES`).
 To illustrate, if the optimization case is defined in :file:`CASES\\CASE_1`,
 the dictionary includes the following item::